arangodb-helper/testagent/README.md

 - [ ] Network traffic between servers is blocked (iptables DENY)
 - [ ] Network traffic between servers is ignored (iptables DROP)

+It should also be possible to:

+- [ ] Pause introducing chaos
+- [ ] Resume introducing chaos

 ## Test operations

 The test agent will allow for multiple test scripts to be developed & run.